jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/0_Loadcase.typ

 The investigation of filling media begins with three-dimensional modeling in @chap_3_2.
 To make the complex structural responses more interpretable, @chap_3_3 introduces a simplified two-dimensional representation.
 Through systematic averaging procedures, this approach transforms intricate structural behaviors into clear, meaningful results.
 Finally, @chap_3_4 studies the implementation of physical loads during experimental tests using designated criteria.
-These insights lay the groundwork for the aerodynamic load discretization and optimization framework presented in @chap_4.
+These insights lay the groundwork for the aerodynamic #gls("ld", long:true) and optimization framework presented in @chap_4.

 // Title was tested and is inshallah fine